mvakde/mvakde.github.io/blog/44-on-arc-1.md

 	- This dogma of ignoring test inputs doesn't make sense in a world trying to solve continual learning
 	- Note: I have removed input training for now, but it is still allowed
 - This is against testing policy
     - No this is false.
-There is some ambiguous wording in the policy that causes the confusion but anyone who has .
+There is some ambiguous wording in the policy that causes the confusion but anyone who has worked on the benchmark/has context knows that I didn't violate testing policy.
 Keeping the legalese aside, it also follows the spirit of a meta learning benchmark.
 - You are not including training costs
 	- No, this is false.
 Lifetime compute is cost of training the model  from scratch + cost of running inference on all tasks.
-Yes it totally amounts to 70 cents.
-Check the prices for 1.5hrs of a 5090 on vast.ai
+Yes it totally amounts to 67 cents.
+Check the prices of a 5090 for 2hrs on vast.ai
 - Test time training is traditionally done one task at a time.
 All tasks at once is unrealistic
 	- This is valid, but again nuanced.
 	- Humans can only learn from one test input at a time (unclear)
 	- Brought up [here](https://x.com/BlackHC/status/2002316964010557444), here and here
-- Providing cost per task amortises cost of training since all test tasks are trained on at once
+- Providing cost per task amortises cost of training since all test tasks are trained on at once.
+So comparing other models is unfair
+	- Yeah this is fair.
+In my defense:
-	- This is nuanced.
-I showed cost per task because that's how the organisers compare every model.
-They did the same for TRM which also trains on all tasks at once
+	    - That's how the organisers compare every model, including TRM which also trains on all test tasks at once
 	    - I was also more generous by including training and inference costs while LLMs and other models exclude pre-training/offline training costs.
-	- But I agree its apples to oranges so I have switched to (a) showing lifetime compute cost, (b) only compare with TRM, HRM and CompressARC and (c) added ablations with comparable training styles.
+	- I have now switched to (a) showing lifetime compute cost instead of per-task, (b) comparing only with TRM, HRM and CompressARC and not with LLMs / other methods and (c) I added ablations with comparable training styles

-I made 3 changes to sort this out
-- Show charts on lifetime compute instead of per task, remove LLMs and compare only with similar approaches like CompressARC, TRM, HRM
-- Switched to supervised training regime so no training on Inputs (I think inputs are absolutely fine btw, but this is easier to train and shows how good a transformer can perform with less controversy)
-- Ablations showing performance in different scenarios without test time training

 ## Previous criticism about ARC-AGI itself
 When I posted last time, there was a lot of debate about ARC-AGI itself.
 Some were valid, but a lot of them were questions Chollet has answered many times before: